CreativeSDK/ios-getting-started-samples/Asset Browser UI Component/Guide/Guide.md

 The `AdobeUXAssetBrowser` class provides a simple UI for browsing files and selecting them for download.
 You can easily restrict the types of files displayed; for example, you may want to display only image files.
 Once the user selects a file, use the `AdobeAssetFile` class to transfer the data from the cloud to the device.

-In our application (found in the TestFiles folder in the ZIP archive referenced above), we add a simple file browser, for the user to select a file.
+In our application (found in the TestFiles folder in the ZIP archive referenced above), we add a simple Asset Browser, for the user to select a file.
 If the user selects a JPG or PNG file, we display that image directly within the application.

 ### UI